IshanGaurav/LLD/DesignPatterns/FactoryDesignPattern/FactoryDesignPattern.md

 3. **Abstract Factory:** 1 Factory Interface, many Concrete Factories.
 Relies on **Composition** to create a whole *family* of related products.

 ---
-You got it.
-We covered the code for the Factory Pattern earlier, but knowing exactly when to deploy it—and recognizing when it's just adding unnecessary weight to your codebase—is what separates a junior engineer from a system architect.

-You can append this directly to your Factory Pattern GitHub notes.

----

 ## Deeper Dive: Real-Life Uses & "When to Use" Rules